Back to blog

 To qualify for business licenses and permits, hire and pay employees, and file state and local taxes, you'll need a state tax ID number as a minimum.

-When will I need a new EIN?
+When will you need a new EIN for sole proprietorship?

 Generally, you will only need to submit a new EIN Application if your business undergoes a change in business ownership or structure.
 A new EIN is not required if you rename your company or move it to a different location.